Stafford-Development/Questhub/README.md

 </p>

 ## About The Project
-Questhub was made as an attempt to virtualize the narrative storytelling of a Dungeon Master from the tabletop role-playing game Dungeons & Dragons.
-Using the openAI as a starting point provided a unique opportunity to explore the limits of LLM's and provide custome logic, providing al earnign experience/
+Questhub was created as an exploration into virtualizing the narrative role of a Dungeon Master from the tabletop role-playing game Dungeons & Dragons.
+By leveraging the OpenAI API as a foundation, the project became an opportunity to push the boundaries of large language models while layering in custom backend logic to guide structure, continuity, and player agency.
+Beyond being a storytelling platform, Questhub served as a hands-on engineering exercise in prompt design, state management, and building controlled AI-driven systems.

 ### Tech Stack
 #### Front-end
 Built with React.js and JavaScript (ES6+), utilizing functional components to manage the application's UI and logic.